Liens Analysis in Arizona

 MEDPAY

 You may have MEDPAY, or Medical Payments Coverage, or Emergency Medical, or Personal Injury Protection (PIP) on your auto policy.
-This may apply to you as a pedestrian or bicycle rider, if your injury was caused by someone in a motor vehicle.
+This will apply to you as a pedestrian or bicycle rider, if your injury was caused by someone in a motor vehicle.

-In some cases, you may have gone onto the vehicle and been thrown from it.
-This might allow the vehicle owner’s medical payment coverage to pay some of your bills.
 In Arizona, any MEDPAY amount over $5,000 is subject to repayment (with some reductions) out of the claim that you have against the driver that hit you.
 In other States, there may be a full repayment requirement, or none, depending on the laws of the other States.
+You may have been injured in Arizona, but have auto insurance from another State.
+If so, there must be an analysis as to which State’s law is to be controlling.

 FEHBA

 The Federal Employee Health Benefit Act is a health insurance program that many federal employees have.
 Whether FEHBA gets repaid out of your injury claim or not is a matter that has fluctuated over the years.
 As the law changes, so do the repayment rights.
-Currently, FEHBA does not have reimbursement rights in Arizona.
+Currently, FEHBA does have reimbursement rights in Arizona.

-MEDICARE ADVANTAGE
+MEDICARE ADVANTAGE and MEDICARE SUPPLEMENTS

 ADOA